prathamVaidya/supercode-tinymce-plugin/README.md

 # Supercode TinyMCE Plugin

 **Supercode** is an enhanced source code editor plugin for TinyMCE, the popular web-based WYSIWYG editor.
 This plugin provides users with a seamless experience for editing and displaying source code within the TinyMCE editor environment.
-(No ugly popup modal)
+Supported on tinyMCE versions `v5`, `v6` and `v7`.

 ![chrome-capture-2024-4-7 (1)](https://github.com/prathamVaidya/supercode-tinymce-plugin/assets/61202986/eb519154-ac86-423a-8d63-450f174c7e4b)